d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \caption{Types of variables.}(\#fig:types-of-variables)
 \end{figure}

-4. Is the variable identified in question 3 categorical or quantitative?
+5. Is the variable identified in question 4 categorical or quantitative?

-\vspace{0.3in}

-5. Were you correct or incorrect in identifying Bumba?

 \vspace{0.3in}